-1) Visit a rural school and prepare a report on rural school activities.

-- 2) Consolidate the support system available for school education. - 3) List down the professional ethics of a headmaster of a school. - 4) Prepare a list of schemes and strategies to achieve equalization of educational opportunities.
+- 1. Visit a rural school and prepare a report on rural school activities. - 2.
+Consolidate the support system available for school education. - 3.
+List down the professional ethics of a headmaster of a school. - 4.
+Prepare the list of schemes and strategies to achieve equalization of educational opportunities.